 It's hard to say how eating decarbed cannabis will make you feel, as cannabis affects us all differently.
 However, this is some potency loss associated with infusions and extractions.
 Knowing this, it is safe to assume that eating straight decarbed cannabis may be a more intoxicating experience for some.

-It should be fairly simple to determine the dosage if you know the % levels of THC or other cannabinoids you are using.
-To do the math, you can use my edibles dosage calculator below, and just select 'No Solvent Used' when asked about the oil or alcohol used.
+Determining the dosage should be fairly simple if you know the % levels of THC or other cannabinoids you are using.
+You can use my edibles dosage calculator to do the math and select ‘No Solvent Used’ when asked about the oil or alcohol used.

 How To Prepare Decarbed Cannabis For Edibles